Kennedy242/Rapid-Prototyping-With-FPGAs/README.md

 ```
 Example:
  git add .
- git commit -m "add <name of report> as a submodule
+ git commit -m "add <name of report> as a submodule"
 ```
  Every time an edit is made to the report in overleaf, this repo will contain the changes.
  * To update the report in this FPGA repo, navigate to <name of report> directory and run the following commands: